Luai Ahmed: Work and Advocacy

-Ahmed visited Israel in November 2023 during the war with Hamas, and his impressions of his visit to Al-Aqsa Mosque, which according to him the fact that non-Muslims are not allowed to enter, is actually apartheid, he spread on the network.
+Ahmed visited Israel in November 2023 during the war with Hamas, and his impressions of his visit to Al-Aqsa Mosque, which according to him the fact that non-Muslims are not allowed to enter, is actually apartheid.

 On February 27th, 2025, Ahmed delivered a speech at the UN Human Rights Watch, where he condemned the organization’s purported silence on the ongoing crises in Yemen, Syria, and Sudan, and claimed that they are consistently overshadowed by the UN’s primary focus on Israel.

-Ahmed has made numerous high-profile appearances such as Piers Morgan, Sky News, as well as Swedish national television, SVT, and Israeli television channels.
+Ahmed has made media appearances such as Piers Morgan, Sky News, as well as Swedish national television SVT, and Israeli television channels.

 His story has been profiled in a variety of international publications, such as Charlie Hebdo, The Jerusalem Post, and The Times of Israel.
-He has also been featured in respected European outlets, including Germany’s Die Welt, Sweden’s Hallandsposten, and Israel Hayom.
+He has also been featured in Germany’s Die Welt, Sweden’s Hallandsposten, and Israel Hayom.

 Education

 Ahmed studied international business at the Lebanese International University in Yemen.
 He also studied International Migration and Ethnic Relations at Malmö University.